What is a Strategic Management Model?

 - There are many competitors in the market.

-- Products or services offered are similar, leading to lower differentiation.
+- The products or services offered are similar, resulting in lower differentiation.

 - The industry is growing slowly, meaning competitors fight for market share in a stagnating market.